What We Fund

 Since 2001, we have awarded over $20 million to fund brain tumor research.
 Our projects are quite diverse: from creating targeted therapeutics to improving drug delivery to developing new preclinical screening mouse models to honing diagnostic biomarkers.
 A common characteristic of these projects is that most would not have moved forward without our funding.

-In the last several years, we have targeted our research funding in the following areas: developing and identifying new therapies, advancing precision medicine, low grade brain tumors, pediatric brain tumors and a partnership with the Florida Center for Brain Tumor Research.
+In the last several years, we have targeted our research funding in the following areas: developing and identifying new therapies for glioblastoma multiforme(GBM) tumors, advancing precision medicine for GBM, low grade brain tumors, pediatric brain tumors and a partnership with the Florida Center for Brain Tumor Research.

 If you would like to learn more about one of these projects or help advance brain tumor research with a donation, please email us at firstname.lastname@example.org.
 For a PDF version of our current research grants page, please click here.